BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/ConstructionManager.md

 See [Contribute.md](https://github.com/BEICBIM/BEICPBLChallenge/blob/master/Contribute.md) for information about contributing to this project repository.

 Content in the BEIC Project Based Learning Challenge repository is licensed as described in [License.md](https://github.com/BEICBIM/BEICPBLChallenge/blob/master/License.md).

+All content contained in the BEIC Project Based Learning Challenge repository is for **educational purposes only**.
+Please see [Disclaimer.md](https://github.com/BEICBIM/BEICPBLChallenge/blob/master/Disclaimer.md) for more information.